Seeing past words: Testing the cross-modal capabilities of pretrained V&L models on counting tasks: Abstract

 \section{Abstract}

-We investigate the ability of general-purpose pretrained vision and language (V\&L) models to perform reasoning in two tasks that require multimodal integration: (1) discriminating a correct image-sentence pair from an incorrect one, and (2) counting entities in an image.
+We investigate the reasoning ability of pretrained vision and language (V\&L) models in two tasks that require multimodal integration: (1) discriminating a correct image-sentence pair from an incorrect one, and (2) counting entities in an image.
 We evaluate three pretrained V\&L models on these tasks: ViLBERT, \mbox{ViLBERT 12-in-1} and LXMERT, in zero-shot and finetuned settings.
-Our results show that models solve task (1) very well, as expected, since all models use task (1) for pretraining.
-However, none of the pretrained V\&L models are able to adequately solve task (2), our counting probe, and they cannot generalise to out-of-distribution quantities.
-Our investigations suggest that pretrained V\&L representations are less successful than expected at integrating the two modalities.
-We propose a number of explanations for these findings: LXMERT's results on the image-sentence alignment task (and to a lesser extent those obtained by \mbox{ViLBERT 12-in-1}) indicate that the model may exhibit catastrophic forgetting.
-As for our results on the counting probe, we find evidence that all models are impacted by dataset bias, and also fail to individuate entities in the visual input.
+Our results show that models solve task (1) very well, as expected, since all models are pretrained on task (1).
+However, none of the pretrained V\&L models is able to adequately solve task (2), our counting probe, and they cannot generalise to out-of-distribution quantities.
+We propose a number of explanations for these findings: LXMERT (and to some extent \mbox{ViLBERT 12-in-1}) show some evidence of catastrophic forgetting on task (1).
+Concerning our results on the counting probe, we find evidence that all models are impacted by dataset bias, and also fail to individuate entities in the visual input.
+While a selling point of pretrained V\&L models is their ability to solve complex tasks, our findings suggest that understanding their reasoning and grounding capabilities requires more targeted investigations on specific phenomena.